-- 1.1.50 PPG advises that a site is considered achievable for development where there is a reasonable prospect that the particular type of development will be developed on the site at a particular point in time.
-This is essentially a judgement about the economic viability of a site, and the capacity of the developer to complete and let or sell the development over a certain period. - The Council commissioned a new district wide viability study in mid-2017 to assess 1.1.51 the viability of development, taking into account current and future policy requirements.
-The study assessed a range of housing and employment development types across the district and assessed whether they are deliverable taking into account issues such as build costs, sales values, policy requirements, developer contributions etc. The 2017 Viability Study (available on the Council's website) will be used as a starting point to inform the judgement of the achievability of SHLAA sites by looking at the characteristics and location of the site, and referring to the nearest corresponding typology in the viability study.
-For example the achievability of a greenfield site in Kendal would be assessed by referring to the appraisals for greenfield sites in the Kendal housing market area in the viability study.
-It is recognised that site specific issues could impact viability, but it would not be proportionate or feasible to attempt to undertake site specific viability appraisals for every site in the SHLAA, and therefore a typology based approach is considered appropriate.
-If particular constraints or abnormal costs are known for a site, this will be taken account of in determining whether a site is likely to be achievable. - 1.1.52 Reports on the district's residential and commercial development markets were prepared to inform the viability study and these will be useful sources of information to help determine the likely achievability of sites and broad locations in the SHLAA.
-The assessment of achievability will consider the likely local market demand for the type of development being proposed taking into account local market conditions.
-The SHLAA's stakeholder panel will also add value to the judgement of site achievability given that members will have detailed knowledge of the local development market.
+- 1.1.51 PPG advises that a site is considered achievable for development where there is a reasonable prospect that the particular type of development will be developed on the site at a particular point in time.
+This is essentially a judgement about the economic viability of a site, and the capacity of the developer to complete and let or sell the development over a certain period. - 1.1.52 The Council commissioned a new district wide viability study in mid-2017 to assess the viability of development, taking into account current and future policy requirements.
+The study assessed a range of housing and employment development types across the district and assessed whether they are deliverable taking into account issues such as build costs, sales values, policy requirements, developer contributions etc. The 2017 Viability Study (available on the Council's website16) will be used as a starting point to inform the judgement of the achievability of SHELAA sites by looking at the characteristics and location of the site, and referring to the nearest corresponding typology in the viability study.
+For example the achievability of a residential greenfield site in Kendal would be assessed by referring to the appraisals for greenfield sites in the Kendal housing market area in the viability study.
+It is recognised that site specific issues could impact viability, but it would not be proportionate or feasible to attempt to undertake site specific viability appraisals for every site in the SHELAA, and therefore a typology based approach is considered appropriate.
+If particular constraints or abnormal costs are known for a site, this will be taken account of in determining whether a site is likely to be achievable.